Employment Opportunities

 - Flexibility and adaptability

-- Must be able to bend, move about, and lift up to 50 pounds
+- Must be able to bend, move about, and lift up to 30 pounds

 Experience & Education

-- Associate’s or Bachelor’s degree in Human Services or similar field preferred
+- Associate’s or bachelor’s degree in human services or similar field preferred

 - Previous experience working in a shelter or social services setting preferred